Unity-Technologies/com.unity.integrations.shotgrid/Shotgun/Packages/com.unity.integrations.shotgun/Documentation~/installPython.md

 ## Mac TBD

-## Linux
+## CentOS7
 **Caveats** :
-1. The shotgun integration doesn't work with the python package `python27-python-2.7.13-5` provided from the software collections
+The shotgun integration doesn't work with the python package `python27-python-2.7.13-5` provided from the software collections
-2. The integration uses Qt4.8 (and therefore, PySide1)

 * Install PySide and rpyc
     * pip install rpyc